naemon/naemon.github.io/documentation/usersguide/livestatus.md

 - columns: an array of column names. (optional)
 - data: an array of arrays, describing the result set, in the same syntax common json output, without embedded column names.
-- total_count: The number of lines in the resultsed, except the limitation of Limit and Offset headers.
+- total_count: The number of lines in the result set, except the limitation of Limit and Offset headers.